 - Substitute roasted hazelnuts, almonds or pecans for walnuts.

 - 1 1/4 cup (300 grams) almond milk (or regular milk for vegetarian)

 - Salt and pepper to taste

-- About ½ teaspoons freshly grated nutmeg (or more according to taste)
+- 1/2 teaspoons freshly grated nutmeg, or more according to taste

 - 2-3 cloves black garlic, minced or finely grated

-- 1 /2 cup grated parmesan cheese (or some nutritional yeast if vegan)
+- 1 /2 cup grated parmesan cheese for vegetarians, or some nutritional yeast for vegans

 - Make the pasta: Cook the pasta according to the packaging directions, drain it and return it to the pot.